FuelLabs/sway/docs/book/src/introduction/sway_quickstart.md

 ## Deploying the contract with Salt

 You can now pass a --salt flag in your forc deploy command to redeploy a contract that has been deployed already.
-This is useful when multiple deployments of the same contract.
+This is useful for multiple deployments of the same contract.

 In order to use the `--salt` flag, install the latest `forc` update by running the following command in your project directory: